karthikjaps/powerupcloud-wp/README.md

- this is test repo for powerupcloud -Task
+ s sd sdthis is test repo for powerupcloud -Task